seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-20.md

 it went in such and such a direction.

 Though this is the obvious meaning, some try to attribute quite a different meaning to the verse in question.
-The line *paññāpetuṁ gati n'atthi*, "there is no path to be pointed out", is interpreted even by the commentators (who take the word *gati* to mean some state of existence) as an assertion that, although such a bourne cannot be pointed out, the *arahants* pass away into some
+The line *paññāpetuṁ gati natthi*, "there is no path to be pointed out", is interpreted even by the commentators (who take the word *gati* to mean some state of existence) as an assertion that, although such a bourne cannot be pointed out, the *arahants* pass away into some